djredman99-org/Issues-Demo/README.md

 ## Demonstrates the ability to create issue forms

 Issue Forms provides a convenient way to guide users through the issue creation process to capture pertinent data.

+Additionally, you can prohibit the ability to create non-templated issues through the use of a issue [config]() file.